friendica/friendica-directory/INSTALL.md

 * * * * * cd /path/to/friendica-directory && php bin/cron.php
 ```

-## Seed your directory
+## 5. Seed your directory

 Your directory is ready, but empty.
 To start filling it, you can:
-- Set your hostname as the main directory in [Friendica](https://github.com/friendica/friendica)'s admin settings
+- Set your host name as the main directory in [Friendica](https://github.com/friendica/friendica)'s admin settings.
-- Add existing directories in your polling queue: `bin/console directory-add https://dir.friendica.social`
+- Add existing directories in your polling queue: `bin/console directory-add https://dir.friendica.social`.